About Rick Neumayer

 What is the significance of the Journeyman title?

 The title refers to the hitchhiking trip out West.
 It also alludes to the protagonist’s level of life experience (a journeyman in earlier lingo was a tradesman who was no longer an apprentice but not yet a master of his trade.)
-Of course, it is also a pun.
 My late writer friend Joe Peacock suggested the title.

-Is there lots to do before you dive in and start writing the story?
+How much is there to do before you dive in and start writing the story?
 What kind of research do you do, and how long do you spend researching before beginning a book?

-Yes, there is much to do.
-Before writing the narrative, I try to find out anything and everything I can about setting, real life events and people connected to the story, and all manner of technical information.
-Sometimes it takes a couple of months, sometimes less.
-But that is only the beginning.
-While writing the narrative, I am constantly going online to learn more about the subject of the book.
-Yes, I have a library card which I use all the time.
-And Mr. Google and Mr. Wikipedia are two of my closest friends.
+Before writing the narrative, I try to find out everything I can about the setting, real-life events and people connected to the story, and all manner of technical information.
+Sometimes, it takes a couple of months, sometimes less.
+I continually go online to learn more about the subject of the book.
+I use my library card, and Mr. Google and Mr. Wikipedia are my close friends.

-A lot.
-My mentors at Spalding U. placed great emphasis on creating a strong sense of place.
-It was an eye-opening discovery for me that changed my fiction dramatically.
-Basically, when the reader parachutes into the novel, it is the writer’s job to provide him or her with a road map to understand where they are and what it’s like there.
+Briefly, Silas House stressed the profound importance of creating a sense of place, which revolutionized my writing.
+I learned in a very ingraining fashion that story is rooted in character, but character is rooted in setting.
+When the reader parachutes into the novel, the writer must provide a road map to understand where they are and what it’s like there.
 Imagine the difference between a desert setting and a frozen mountain range setting.
 Or New York City v.
 Hopkinsville, Kentucky.

 Do you want each book to stand on its own, or are you trying to build a body of work with connections between each book?

 As with most either/or questions, both are desirable goals.
-Fictional world building can be fun.
+Fictional world-building can be fun.
 Faulkner created Yoknapatawpha County for his fictional realm.
 Everything James Joyce ever wrote is deeply rooted in Ireland.
 In his Dark Tower series, Stephen King attempts to link characters from many of his fictional worlds.
-I’d like all mine to be connected, too, and all three of my novels are set in Kentucky.
-Of course, The Little Green Men Murders is also the second novel after Hotwalker in the Jim Guthrie, P.I. series.

 This is a chicken-or-egg question to me.
 It can, and has been, either one.
 If I hear an anecdote or of an incident that I find interesting, I’ll make a note of it and try to explore its fictional potential.
 Same thing with people.
 Storytelling is all about details—choosing the right ones and getting them right—and knowing what to leave out, like a sculptor discovering the form concealed inside the marble block.